ceph/ceph/doc/man/8/rados.rst

 :command:`listwatchers` *name*
   List the watchers of object name.

-:command:`ls` *outfile*
+:command:`ls` *outfile* [ --regex *pattern* ]
   List objects in given pool and write to outfile.
+Only the matched objects are listed if --regex option is specified.

 :command:`lssnap`
   List snapshots for given pool.